-There are many aspects of professionalism that are important to your work as a clinician.
-Seeking feedback from your supervisor is a critical clinical skill and one we will expect you to demonstrate starting at the beginning of your practicum.
+There are many aspects of professionalism that are important to students' work as clinicians.
+Seeking and skillfully receiving feedback from your supervisor is a critical clinical skill and one the program expects you to demonstrate starting at the beginning of your practicum.
 Expectations at practicum may change over time.
 It is your responsibility to make sure you are checking in with your practicum supervisor regarding your conduct and role and that you are fulfilling the expectations at your practicum site.

-Both practicum students and supervisors have responsibilities and expectations during the practicum year.
+Both practicum students and supervisors have responsibilities and expectations during the practicum period.
 These are outlined in the UW MA Contract document (Appendix A).
-Students and supervisors will meet with the Associate Director of Clinical Training and Community Engagement prior to the start of practicum to review the contract, and raise questions or get clarification.
+Students and supervisors will meet with the Associate Director of Clinical Training and Community Engagement prior to the start of practicum to review the contract and raise questions and/or get clarification.

-Most practicum sites have expectations that you will have gradually increasing responsibilities over the course of your time at their agency.
-At some sites, you may begin practicum by shadowing a staff therapist and then gradually take on clients of your own.
-At other sites, you will begin practicum with a small caseload and gradually increase the number of clients you see.
-At yet other sites, you will be part of a therapeutic team and may not have sole clinical responsibility for a client.
-It is your responsibility to check in with your supervisor about the expected timing for increases in responsibilities at your site.
+Most practicum sites expect students to have gradually increasing responsibilities over their time at the practicum site.
+At some sites, students begin practicum by shadowing a staff therapist, and/or participate in clinical activities with their supervisor, and then gradually take on clients of their own.
+At other sites, students begin practicum with a small caseload and gradually increase the number of clients they see.
+At yet other sites, students are part of a therapeutic team and may not have sole clinical responsibility for clients or may not carry their own caseloads client.
+It is the student's responsibility to check in with their supervisor about the expected timing for increases in responsibilities at your site.